 We hope that it will be a useful dialogue to engage with.

 The National Gallery has many images of St Jerome in its collection.
-Although their doors are shut right now, you can find these paintings all in one place on their website here.
+You can find these paintings all in one place on their website here.

 The National Gallery has also shared this brilliant 10 minute talk on St Jerome in his study.
 You can watch it here.